 In the 1700's the first water filters for domestic application were applied.
 These were made of wool, sponge and charcoal.
 In 1804 the first actual municipal water treatment plant designed by Robert Thom, was built in Scotland.
 The water treatment was based on slow sand filtration, and horse and cart distributed the water.
 Some three years later, the first water pipes were installed.
 The suggestion was made that every person should have access to safe drinking water, but it would take somewhat longer before this was actually brought to practice in most countries.

-Surface filters (illustrated above) remove 99.99% of suspended solids and may be used as either pre-filters or clarifying filters.
-Microporous membrane (screen) filters are placed at the last possible point in a system to remove the last remaining traces of resin fragments, carbon fines, colloidal particles and microorganisms.
+Surface filters (illustrated above) remove suspended solids and may be used as either pre-filters or clarifying filters.
+Microporous membrane screen filters are placed at the last possible point in a system to remove the last remaining traces of resin fragments, carbon fines, colloidal particles and microorganisms.

 Activated carbon filtration is most effective in removing organic contaminants from water.
-Because organic chemicals are often responsible for taste, odour and colour problems, activated carbon filtration can generally be used to improve aesthetically objectionable water that is treated to attract certain contaminants.
+It is commonly used to remove organic chemicals that are often responsible for taste, odour, colour, and clarity problems.
 When water passes through this type of filter, the carbon particles attract and remove contaminants (including dissolved substances such as hydrogen sulphide, heavy metals such as lead, mercury and copper and chlorine).
-There are two types of activated carbon filters; granular and solid block.
+There are two types of activated carbon filters:

 Note: While some filters contain bacteriostatic materials (which prevent the growth of bacteria), these filters can still eventually start trapping bacteria, allowing it to grow on the filter.
 For this reason, it is essential to flush the filter daily with cold, treated, potable water to remove any bacterial residue.
 Remember to follow the manufacturer's instructions and replace the filter as recommended.